ilario-pierbattista/ReverseRegex/README.md

 Use Regular Expressions to generate text strings can be used in the following situations:

-1. Wrting test data for web forms.
+1. Writing test data for web forms.
 2. Writing test data for databases.
 3. Generating test data for regular expressions.